Thank goodness for wigs, because this year’s Head of the Hooch was beyond frigid.

 Just after the alarm, I rolled up the hotel shade and peeked out towards the Doubletree.
 Rowers huddled in the entrance, wrapped in blankets and sweats, hiding behind the support beams.
 The flag whipped out straight.
 Conditions for the morning’s racing didn’t look promising.

 Downstairs the whole team, plus two other rowing clubs, crowded around the bagel bar and breakfast area.
 The first postponement had been announced.
-The day would continue downhill from there as we first huddled around our tables anxiously refreshing our social media awaiting 10am’s revised schedule, then shoved lunch down the 8+’s before rushing them out the door, only to walk them back, to figuring out: what do we do with 60+ cooped up athletes who just had all their races canceled?
+The day would continue downhill from there as we first huddled around our tables anxiously refreshing our social media, awaiting 10am’s revised schedule, then shoving lunch down the 8+’s before rushing them out the door, only to walk them back, to figuring out: what do we do with 60+ cooped up athletes who just had all their races canceled?

 I did take a group of stir-crazy rowers down to the venue to peruse the vendor area, purchase their t-shirts and marshmallow shooters, and get a sense that yes, it’s really cold outside, and no, you probably don’t want to be rowing.
 I wore four layers plus hat and gloves to survive the biting wind.
 At least by the time we walked back, they were appropriately chilled out.